 \section{Abstract}

-Recent research has demonstrated that Intel's SGX is vulnerable to various software-based side-channel attacks.
-In particular, attacks that monitor CPU caches shared between the victim enclave and untrusted software enable accurate leakage of secret enclave data.
-Known defenses assume developer assistance, require hardware changes, impose high overhead, or prevent only some of the known attacks.
-In this paper we propose data location randomization as a novel defensive approach to address the threat of side-channel attacks.
-Our main goal is to break the link between the cache observations by the privileged adversary and the actual data accesses by the victim.
-We design and implement a compiler-based tool called \abbrev that instruments enclave code such that data locations are permuted at the granularity of cache lines.
-We realize the permutation with the CPU's cryptographic hardware-acceleration units providing secure randomization.
-To prevent correlation of repeated memory accesses we continuously re-randomize all enclave data during execution.
-Our solution effectively protects many (but not all) enclaves from cache attacks and provides a complementary enclave hardening technique that is especially useful against unpredictable information leakage.
+Recent research has demonstrated that Intel's SGX is vulnerable to software-based side-channel attacks.
+In a common attack, the adversary monitors CPU caches to infer secret-dependent data accesses patterns.
+Known defenses have major limitations, as they require either error-prone developer assistance, incur extremely high runtime overhead, or prevent only specific attacks.

+In this paper, we propose data location randomization as a novel defense against side-channel attacks that target data access patterns.
+Our goal is to break the link between the memory observations by the adversary and the actual data accesses by the victim.
+We design and implement a compiler-based tool called \abbrev that instruments the enclave code, permuting data locations at fine granularity.
+To prevent correlation of repeated memory accesses we periodically re-randomize all enclave data.
+Our solution requires no developer assistance and strikes the balance between side-channel protection and performance based on an adjustable security parameter.